Skip to content

 When will Project Helix come out?

-Project Helix has not been officially announced.
+Project Helix has been officially confirmed as the codename for Microsoft's next-generation Xbox, but no release date has been announced.
 The most commonly cited window in industry reporting is 2027 — potentially Holiday 2027.
 This aligns with AMD's silicon roadmap and Microsoft's typical console generation cycles.
 A 2026 launch is considered very unlikely.

 Will Project Helix play PC games?